Unsupervised Deep Generative Models for Anomaly Detection in Neuroimaging: A Systematic Scoping Review: Introduction

 \section{Introduction}

-Advances in brain imaging have markedly improved the diagnosis, monitoring, and prognosis of neurological disease.
-In clinical practice, magnetic resonance imaging (MRI) enables non-invasive, high-resolution characterisation of brain structure and supports \textit{in vivo} identification of anomalies in conditions such as gliomas, ischaemic stroke, multiple sclerosis (MS), and some neurodegenerative disorders.
-These abnormalities include large focal masses, vascular infarcts, sparse white-matter hyperintensities, and rare malformations of cortical development \citep{Severino2020}.
-Their appearance varies substantially across MRI sequences and acquisition protocols \citep{Vemuri2022, VillanuevaMeyer2017}.

-High-quality segmentation - the accurate and reproducible delineation of pathological and anatomical structures - is essential for deriving quantitative imaging biomarkers such as lesion load, spatial distribution, and volumetric change over time.
-These biomarkers support objective assessment and longitudinal follow-up in both clinical and research contexts.
-In the absence of validated automated tools, manual detection and segmentation by expert radiologists remain the reference standard.
-However, these procedures are time-consuming, require specialised expertise, and are subject to inter- and intra-rater variability \citep{Walsh2023}, which can compromise accuracy and reproducibility, especially in large-scale or multicentre studies \citep{García-Lorenzo2013}.
+Brain magnetic resonance imaging (MRI) plays a central role in the diagnosis, monitoring, and prognosis of neurological disease.
+Structural MRI enables high-resolution \textit{in vivo} visualisation of abnormalities such as tumours, vascular infarcts, white-matter hyperintensities, demyelinating lesions, traumatic injury, and regional atrophy \citep{Crimi2021}.
+Their appearance varies substantially across imaging sequences and pathology types \citep{Vemuri2022, VillanuevaMeyer2017}, complicating reliable delineation.
+Accurate segmentation is essential for deriving quantitative biomarkers - including lesion load, spatial distribution, and longitudinal volumetric change - that support clinical decision-making and research studies.
+However, manual detection and segmentation by expert radiologists remain time-consuming, require specialised expertise, and are subject to inter- and intra-rater variability \citep{Darrault2025, walsh2023expert}.
+The development of robust automated tools is therefore a major priority.

-Automated approaches were introduced to address these limitations.
-Early methods relied on classical image processing such as edge detection, region growing, and morphological filtering and statistical modelling techniques, including Gaussian mixture models, fuzzy c-means clustering, and Markov random fields \citep{Gonzalez2007, Pham2000}.
-While effective in controlled settings, these approaches relied on expert-defined features (e.g., intensity, texture, atlas-derived priors) and often degraded in the presence of anatomical variability, heterogeneous lesion characteristics, and site/protocol differences \citep{Xu2024, Commowick2018}.

-Deep learning has transformed medical image analysis by learning multi-scale features directly from data \citep{Shen2017, Litjens2017, Chan2020, Llado2012}.
-In neuroimaging, convolutional architectures such as U-Net and its derivatives, including nnU-Net, are widely adopted for supervised lesion detection and segmentation \citep{Ronneberger2015, Isensee2024}.
-When trained and evaluated on datasets with closely matched characteristics, these models consistently achieve state-of-the-art performance.
-However, their accuracy often deteriorates under distribution shifts caused by differences in pathology subtype, patient characteristics, or acquisition protocol \citep{Ghafoorian2017, Ackaouy2020}.
-Moreover, they require large, voxel-level annotated datasets, such as BraTS for brain tumours \citep{Menze2015} and MSSEG for multiple sclerosis \citep{Commowick2021}, which are costly to obtain and especially scarce in rare or heterogeneous diseases \citep{Lee2022}.
-Furthermore, because these annotations encode predefined lesion categories, such models are inherently constrained to known biomarkers and may overlook novel or subtle imaging signatures \citep{Gill2023}.